FrancoFernando/coding-interview-preparation/backtracking/797. All Paths From Source to Target/notes.md

 # Thought Process

 The easiest way to find all the paths is to use DFS and backtrack every time you reach the end node.
+It's not necessary to keep track of the visited nodes since each node may need to be visited multiple times and the graph is a dag.

 # Complexity

+O(2^N * N) time complexity in the worst case, where N is the number of nodes (2^N is the number of vertices).
+The space complexity is O(N) for the recursion stack and path storage.